curif/AgeOfJoyQuartzDocumentation/content/Documents/Upgrade/Upgrade from 0.4 to 0.5.md

 	- New *blocker type* part on [[CDL the Cabinet Description Language#Parts]].
 Read how to use it in the [[Player Blockers]] manual page.
 	- When a room loads, and there are cabinets not assigned, [[Age of Joy]] will assign a random cabinet to each free position.
 	- [[Cabinet Artist]]s could deploy [[MAME]] files using the new key `mame-files` key in [[CDL the Cabinet Description Language#MAME files distribution]].
+	- New CDL key for space metric on cabinets:

 ### AGEBasic change log